Updated Dec 2015

 Cooking and the buying of food or drink on weekly Sabbaths, or on High Days: IS SIN!

 What about Christ allowing Israel to make and cook food as they left Egypt on the first Holy Day of the Feast of Unleavened Bread?
-That was a unique ox in the ditch allowance, as they were being thrust out of Egypt!
+That was a unique emergency allowance, as they were being thrust out of Egypt!
 That situation and allowance for cooking was for that one occasion only.
 Jesus disciples understood that as they rushed to bury his body on Passover, in preparation for the Holy Day!

 10:31 And if the people of the land bring ware or any victuals on the sabbath day to sell, that we would not buy it of them on the sabbath, or on the holy day: and that we would leave the seventh year, and the exaction of every debt.